fraczak/logs/README.md

 Who needs gmail?

-1. Generate a root with data containing:
+1. Generate a log with data containing:

    a. receipt for how to find peers, e.g., a bunch of tor nodes with
       list of known peers